What is a Merchant?

 Merchant?
 Like in medieval times?
 Well, yes and no.

 Merchant is the term used in the payments industry to describe companies that sell goods or services, and it’s true, the word has been around to describe as much since the middle ages.
 Merchants today can be either stores, restaurants, or online businesses.
-To accept card payments, brick and mortar businesses need payment solutions such as point-of-sale terminals to accept cards in-store or virtual terminals to take phone orders.
+To accept card payments, brick and mortar businesses need payment solutions such as POS terminals to accept cards in-store or virtual terminals to take phone orders.
 E-commerce businesses, on the other hand, need payment webpages or online shopping carts to accept payments on their websites.

 But to do that, these businesses first must have a merchant account.

 A merchant account is a type of account merchants need in order to receive card payments.
 These are most often provided by acquirers.
 Acquirers help merchants get paid by facilitating the card payments with card schemes and issuing banks.
 They assist merchants to accept payments safely, protecting their data, and those of their customers.
 In return, the merchant pays some fees, usually based on a percentage and / or a fixed fee per transaction.

 Brick and mortar stores that only choose to accept cash are not required to open a merchant account.
 These businesses can rely solely on a deposit account at a bank.
 Any other business needs a merchant account.

 A merchant account is critical not only to offer card and electronic payment options to customers, but to prevent fraud and protect sensitive data.
 Acquirers must meet rigorous security standards as required by the financial services industry and by card schemes.